ptomulik/testmd/README.md

    user.
 4. *Postprocessing the results*:
    - provider-specific postprocessing, which involves:
-     - fact-and-provider-specific munging customizable by user.
+     - fact-and-provider-specific postprocessing customizable by user.

 This module defines a DSL to implement new types and providers and a recipe to use them.
 The DSL allows one to define/customize the following aspects of data